Materials and Reliability in Oil Sands (MARIOS)

-- Slurry Pipeline Systems: Evaluate the wear performance of materials for slurry transport applications through concurrent trials in field-scale pipelines and the Pilot-Scale Slurry Flow Loop.
+- Slurry Pipeline Systems and Pumps: Evaluate the wear performance of materials for slurry transport applications through concurrent trials in field-scale pipelines and the Pilot-Scale Slurry Flow Loop.

 - Corrosion in In-Situ Operations: Assess materials performance for thermal recovery processes, including brackish and recycled water environments, stress-corrosion cracking, and integrity management.

 - Access to confidential research results and innovative technologies